 Best places for a British Columbia yoga retreat

 Whistler, the Gulf Islands, and southern Vancouver Island all provide ample opportunities for amazing yoga travel.
 If you want to head inland, look for retreats in the Okanagan or the Kootenays (yet another BC mountain range).
-For a great alternative yoga destination nearby, try Oregon, USA.
+For a great alternative yoga destination nearby, try a yoga retreat in Oregon, USA.

 ♥ Happy mindful adventures, Jane & Stephen